jamalnasirmls/Telegram-Restricted-Content-Downloader/README.md

 ## How it Works

-Copy any Telegram media link to your clipboard (e.g., https://t.me/TelegramTips/479).
+Copy any Telegram media link to your clipboard.
 The bot automatically detects the link and adds it to the queue.
-Once ready, press enter to download all queued media.
+Once ready, press 'enter' to download all queued media.
-To clear the queue, press r + enter.

 ## Example Interface